 “Making your button a minimum of 10mm x 10mm is a great place to start.”

-As far as shape is concerned, a safe bet is to make buttons square or square with rounded corners, depending on the style of the site or app.
+As far as shape is concerned, a safe bet for website button design is to make buttons square or square with rounded corners, depending on the style of the site or app.
 Some research suggests that rounded corners enhance information processing and draw our eyes to the center of element.

 No matter what shape you choose, be sure to maintain consistency throughout your interface controls so that your user will be able to identify and recognize the appropriate UX elements as buttons.